Tips & Advice

 - Pavers: SO many great paver options.
 They tend to be very low maintenance and do not require continuous efforts in upkeep.
 Repair is also painless, as you are able to repair one paver at a time.

 We all want the longest-lasting mums possible, right?
-A beautiful plant that is already bursting with gorgeous fall toned flowers is tempting- but pick one that is not in full bloom yet.
+A beautiful plant that is already bursting with gorgeous fall-toned flowers is tempting, but pick one that is not in full bloom yet.
 This is key to the longest-lasting fall plants.
-Pick a plant that has a lot of buds and lush green foliage, instead of the blooms.
+Pick a plant that has a lot of buds and lush green foliage instead of one that is currently blooming.

 Mums that are already covered in open flowers are most likely at or beyond their peak blooming time.
-Meaning, most will not last much longer.
+Thus, these while pretty now, will likely not last much longer.
 Mums that are just at the budding stage will give you a much longer display.
 Trust us– It’s worth the wait!